How much does Grads2Careers cost?

-Legal supports are provided on site at each training program through partnerships with Maryland Volunteer Lawyers Services or Maryland Legal Aid.
+Legal services are provided on site at each training program through partnerships with Maryland Volunteer Lawyers Services and Maryland Legal Aid.

-These supports include individual legal consultations and group presentations such as “Know Your Rights.”
+These supports include individual legal consultations for civil legal services, including expungement, as well as group presentations such as “Know Your Rights.”

 Success Coaching/Case-Management at Individual Training Programs:

 Each training program offers their own support to participants.
 This will generally include providing required course or training materials, assistance with transportation, and guidance connecting to employment opportunities.
 Ask for more details about what your desired program may offer.